guru-murtthy/Smart_resume-reviewer/README.md

 This version keeps all the advanced features (BERT Semantic Analysis, Layout-Aware Parsing) but removes the complexity of setting up a separate backend server.

-1. The Code (app.py)
-Save the following code into a file named app.py.

 Python